-Readers Question: Why is it that the value of the exchange rate falls when there is higher inflation?…in the quantitative easing section (from Euro to Pound)
+Readers Question: Why is it that the value of the exchange rate falls when there is higher inflation?

-A relatively higher inflation rate in the UK compared to other countries will tend to reduce the value of pound because:
+A higher inflation rate in the UK compared to other countries will tend to reduce the value of the Pound Sterling because:

 - High inflation in the UK means that UK goods increase in price quicker than European goods.
 Therefore UK goods become less competitive.
-Demand for UK exports will fall.
-Therefore there will be less demand for Pound Sterling.
+Demand for UK exports will fall, and therefore there will be less demand for Pound Sterling.

-Therefore in the long run, changes in relative inflation rates should lead to a change in exchange rates.
+Therefore, in the long run, changes in relative inflation rates should lead to a change in the exchange rates.

-Also markets anticipate future inflation.
-If they see a policy likely to cause inflation then they will tend to sell that currency causing it to fall in anticipation of the inflation.
+Also, markets anticipate future inflation.
+If they see a policy likely to cause inflation (e.g. cutting interest rates) then they will tend to sell that currency causing it to fall in anticipation of the inflation.

-If there is a depreciation in the exchange rate, this depreciation should cause inflation to increase.
+- If there is a depreciation in the exchange rate, it is likely to cause inflation to increase. – (Import prices more expensive)

 A depreciation means the currency buys less foreign exchange, therefore, imports are more expensive and exports are cheaper.
-Therefore, we get:
+After a depreciation, we get:

 - Imported inflation.
 The price of imported goods will go up because they are more expensive to buy from abroad

 - Higher domestic demand.
 Cheaper exports increases demand for UK exports.
-Therefore, there is an increase in domestic aggregate demand, and we may get demand pull inflation.
+THere is also a reduction in demand for imported goods, shifting consumption to domestic goods Therefore, there is an increase in domestic aggregate demand (AD), and we may get demand-pull inflation.

 - Less incentive to cut costs.
 Manufacturers who export see an improvement in competitiveness without making any effort.
 Some argue this may reduce their incentive to cut costs, and therefore, we get higher inflation over the long term.